LawFind a programme

 Professor Keith Syrett MA, PhD(Lond), BA (Oxon), (Professor of Health Law and Policy), Health Care Law; Public Law

-Professor Philip Syrpis MA(Cantab), DPhil(Oxon), BCL, (Reader in Law), EC law; labour law.
+Professor Philip Syrpis MA(Cantab), DPhil(Oxon), BCL, (Professor of EU Law), EC law; labour law.

-Ms Clare Torrible LLB (Bristol), LPC, MSc (Bristol), (Lecturer in Law)
+Dr Clare Torrible LLB (Bristol), LPC, MSc (Bristol), PhD (Bristol), (Lecturer in Law), police practice and police accountability

 Professor Charlotte Villiers LLB(Hull), LLM(Lond), (Professor of Company Law), Company law; employment law; Spanish law.